Bible Meaning: Uncertainty

 Athens, capital of modern Greece, is one of the oldest continuously inhabited cities in the world.
 It was also considered the most celebrated destination in the ancient world.
 It was the focal point of Greek art and writing during the golden age of Grecian history.

-The Holman Bible Dictionary says no Biblical record exists of a church formed in Athens.
+The Holman Bible Dictionary says no Biblical record exists of a church formed in the city.
 The 1913 Catholic Encyclopedia, however, states that a Christian community, albeit small, was formed in this city soon after Paul visited and preached in it.

 Paul evangelized Athens, during his second missionary journey, while waiting for his fellow evangelists Timothy and Silas to arrive.
 A man named Dionysius (a prominent citizen and member of the Athenian Supreme Court), a woman named Damaris, and others became believers in Christ (Acts 17:34).